jonkykong/SideMenu/README.md

 /// Prevents the same view controller (or a view controller of the same class) from being pushed more than once.
 Defaults to true. open static var menuAllowPushOfSameClassTwice = true

+/**
-/// Width of the menu when presented on screen, showing the existing view controller in the remaining space.
-Default is 75% of the screen width. open static var menuWidth: CGFloat = max(round(min((appScreenRect.width), (appScreenRect.height)) * 0.75), 240)
+Width of the menu when presented on screen, showing the existing view controller in the remaining space.
+Default is 75% of the screen width.

+Note that each menu's width can be overridden using the `menuWidth` property on any `UISideMenuNavigationController` instance.
+*/
+open static var menuWidth: CGFloat = max(round(min((appScreenRect.width), (appScreenRect.height)) * 0.75), 240)

 /// Duration of the animation when the menu is presented without gestures.
-Default is 0.35 seconds. open static var menuAnimationPresentDuration = 0.35
+Default is 0.35 seconds. open static var menuAnimationPresentDuration: Double = 0.35

 /// Duration of the animation when the menu is dismissed without gestures.
+Default is 0.35 seconds. open static var menuAnimationDismissDuration: Double = 0.35

-Default is 0.35 seconds. open static var menuAnimationDismissDuration = 0.35
+/// Duration of the remaining animation when the menu is partially dismissed with gestures.
+Default is 0.35 seconds. open static var menuAnimationCompleteGestureDuration: Double = 0.35

 /// Amount to fade the existing view controller when the menu is presented.
 Default is 0 for no fade.
 Set to 1 to fade completely. open static var menuAnimationFadeStrength: CGFloat = 0